-Any leftovers of this easy strawberry crumble can be stored in the fridge, in the dish you baked it in.
+Any leftovers of this quick and easy strawberry crumble can be stored in the fridge, in the dish you baked it in.
 Just make sure to cover the top of the dish with some clingfilm or kitchen foil, so it doesn't absorb any smells from the fridge.

 To reheat, simply scoop out a portion of crumble into a serving bowl or a plate and microwave it to heat it up to a desired temperature.